Doctor of Education with a Major in School Improvement

 A customized AoC does not have to be taken only at our University.
 If you want a specialized, unique Area of Concentration, you can "assemble" one from another institution (either online or face-to-face), provided it meets the minimum criteria listed above AND that the hours were completed at an accredited institution.
 These hours could then be transferred into the program.

-Please note that any customized AoC must be pre-approved by the Program Director.
-Please contact the Director with any questions about this policy.
+Please note that any customized AoC must be pre-approved by the Program Director upon admission to the program.

 This course focuses on the theories, concepts, and processes involved in planning and managing evaluations.
 Students will engage in evaluations in specific education situations (individual, group, organizational) using focus groups, key stakeholder interviews, survey design, data gathering, analysis and/or other methods as appropriate and analyze outcomes to make recommendations for development and/or remediation.